m3mentomor1/Breast-Cancer-Image-Classification-with-DenseNet121/README.md

 ----------------------

 ### IX.
+Deployment
-Streamlit App
+#### Streamlit
-**Click this link to open:** https://breast-cancer-image-classification-with-densenet121-v9dybugp4h.streamlit.app/
+- a free and open-source Python framework to rapidly build and share beautiful machine learning and data science web apps.
+##
+The model is deployed using **Streamlit**, allowing for a straightforward and accessible user interface where users can conveniently do breast cancer image classification.

+**Access the app here:** https://breast-cancer-image-classification-with-densenet121-v9dybugp4h.streamlit.app/